 We support the development of a country-owned roadmap to achieve no disease, no disability, and no discrimination or stigma.
 Following the country review, stakeholders convene to analyze data and design a National Zero Leprosy Roadmap to measure and monitor progress toward agreed-upon milestones, in alignment with the WHO Roadmap for Neglected Tropical Diseases 2021–2030.
 The National Leprosy Programme Manager presents the roadmap to the Ministry of Health for approval and adoption.

 The Zero Leprosy Toolkit, country review findings, and the national Zero Leprosy Roadmap inform the National Leprosy Programme’s development of an action plan.
 The action planning process culminates in a meeting with national leadership and local and international stakeholders.
 The meeting establishes support for leprosy programme activities that will contribute to the country’s zero leprosy targets.
-Following adoption of the action plan, GPZL continues to provide technical support for the National Leprosy Programme’s roadmap implementation.
+Following the adoption of the action plan, GPZL continues to provide technical support for the National Leprosy Programme’s roadmap implementation.

 The Zero Leprosy Toolkit is a free set of field-tested best practices designed to support countries in their work toward ending leprosy and its associated disabilities and stigma.